 As director of the Barnard-Columbia Chorus, Professor Archer has led the chorus through the masterworks of the choral literature with orchestra from Monteverdi to Stravinsky.
-Most recently, the choir sang the Ziguenerlieder and Ein deutsches Requiem by Johannes Brahms and Messiah by George Frideric Handel.
+Most recently, Judas Maccabeaus by George Frideric Handel and the Messa da Requiem by Giuseppe Verdi for their spring, 2018 international exchange with the Choir of the University of Modena and Reggio-Emilia, Italy.
 The Barnard-Columbia Chamber Choir specializes in a cappella choral literature, from the Renaissance to the present.

 Introduction to Music BC1001x and BC 1002y